 In 1935, when [Yogananda] and his party were visiting England during the journey back to India, Yoganandaji and Richard Wright were at the palace at Westminster, Yoganandaji said to Wright, "You walk behind me.
 Immediately after I enter the palace, I will tell you which room is where before we ever get there; you'll see, everything will match up."
 Wright said later that Swamiji was right every time about the location of the different rooms.
 Swamiji himself was there at the telling of this event, and Wright was bearing witness to Swamiji's description of the incident.
 There was no sense of any kind of 'but' [hesitation] in Swamiji's behavior at all!
 [Psy 11-12]

-In the light of his White Cow Sight, he could have seen through walls at Westminster too, Supermanlike, and described rooms behind the walls as he saw them thus. - Such a source of error may seem remote, but the yogi's words in his autobiography remain.
+In the light of his White Cow Sight, he could have seen through walls at Westminster too and described rooms behind the walls as he saw them thus. - Such a source of error may seem remote, but the yogi's words in his autobiography remain.

-Hence, he could have seen through walls, he could have remembered past lives like dreams, and he could have done both - and some other possibilities arise as well:
+Hence, he could have seen through walls, he could have "remembered" rooms that were not there when he said he had been King William, and some other possibilities arise as well:

 Satyaswarananda comments the incident: "A yogi who has a bit of yogic power can easily predict these kinds of things; although a real Yogi would not use yogic power an, [sic] be involved in such insignificant event."